navigators-in-kaist/Project-Management/README.md

 >
 > It will display the `shortest route` along with the `estimated time` of arrival.

+### Difference from Prev.
+Maps
+> The difference from the existing map service is that it is possible to search through `information inside the school building`.

+> e.g. We can find the path from N1 to E3 using Google Map, Naver Map, etc.
+>
+> But, we CANNOT find the path from N1 to E3 1339 meeting room.
+>

 ---
 ## 3. To Join Us